sergeych/raysearch/readme.md

 ## Fast start

-The application is ready to search immediately - even while scanning.
+The application is ready to search immediately — even while scanning.
 IT will automatically add more entries to your search as it scans more.
-For example, if you enter search, then copy some files from say USB, it will soon appear in the result list (if the copied files will match).
-The same, when you edit/delete matching files, it will dissapear from search.
+For example, if you enter search, then copy some files from say USB, it will soon appear in the result list (if the copied files match).
+The same, when you edit/delete matching files, it will disappear from search.

 The app build indexes my home folder in 26s - and refresh in 6.
 Still you can just autostart it minimized: